 Adults are role models in everything.
 Your task is to help your child maintain discipline.
 For this purpose, it is important to be organized by parents.

 Introduce sports in your life as well – not at the champion level, but at least at the amateur level.
 It is not necessary to pour ice water over your child every day, but it is possible and necessary to put moderate physical activity in the daily life of your family.
-Arrange jogging, hiking and skiing.
+Arrange jogging, hiking and skiing or practising with a volleyball machine with them.

 The right family lifestyle greatly affects the motivation of the child to reach heights.